Miracles (How I Met Your Mother): Production

 In an interview for Television Without Pity, series co-creator Craig Thomas said he always knew he wanted to end a season on a proposal if the show was successful.

 Critical response

+The episode was received positively.
 Donna Bowman of The A.V.
-Club rated the episode A−.
+Club praised the episode, rating the episode A−.
 Omar of Television Without Pity rated the episode with a grade B+.
 IGN gave the episode 8.5 out of 10.